idimensionz/sendgrid-webapi-v3-php/README.md

 PHP implementation of the SendGrid WebAPI v3

 ##Examples
-Grab the [examples repo](https://github.com/idimensionz/sendgrid-webapi-v3-examples) to see and run actual code
+Grab the [examples repo](https://github.com/idimensionz/sendgrid-webapi-v3-examples) to see and run actual API calls.